Medically reviewed by Drugs.com. Last updated on Mar 5, 2020.

 Some chemotherapy drugs have proved useful in treating other conditions, such as:

 - Bone marrow diseases.
-Diseases that affect the bone marrow and blood cells may be treated with a bone marrow (stem cell) transplant.
-Chemotherapy is often used to prepare for a bone marrow (stem cell) transplant.
+Diseases that affect the bone marrow and blood cells may be treated with a bone marrow transplant, also known as a stem cell transplant.
+Chemotherapy is often used to prepare for a bone marrow transplant.

 - Immune system disorders.
 Lower doses of chemotherapy drugs can help control an overactive immune system in certain diseases, such as lupus and rheumatoid arthritis.